mhardcastle/ddf-pipeline/docs/manual.md

 2. Compile the DDFacet / killMS code by following the instructions in the relevant documentation.

-3. Copy the `DDF.sh` script from this directory to the root directory of your working directory and modify it appropriately to refer to your installation directory.
+3. Copy the `ddf-pipeline/misc/DDF.sh` bash script to the root directory of your working directory and modify it appropriately to refer to your installation directory.